-With so many names sounding the same, can you imagine what it must be like working on a Chinese switchboard.
+With so many names sounding the same, can you imagine what a typical day working on a Chinese switchboard must be like.

 Not meaning any offense to Chinese people or foreigners anywhere, but we thought this was pretty funny.
 We don’t take offense at people taking pot-shots at us British either, a joke is the joke and here at The Laughline we love to see the funny side of things.

-Anyhow, here’s an example of a typical day on a Chinese switchboard just might be like:
+Anyhow, here’s an example of what a typical day on a Chinese switchboard just might be like: